Gabinou/mace/README.md

 ## Limitations
 - Tested on Linux only.
-- Cannot deal with circular dependencies in linked libraries.
+- Cannot deal with circular dependencies.
 - C only, C99 and above, C++ not supported.

 ## Under the hood
-- Compiler spits out object file dependecies (headers)
+- Compiler computes object file dependencies, saved to `.d` files in `obj_dir`
+    - Check is any dependent file changed to recompile.
-- User inputs target dependencies with `target.links` (libraries or other targets)
+- User inputs target dependencies with `target.links` and `target.dependencies`
-    - Build order determined by depth first search through dependencies.
+    - Build order determined by depth first search through all target dependencies.
-- Mace saves file and flag checksums in `.mace_checksums`
+- Mace saves file checksums to `.sha1` files in `obj_dir`
-    - Recompile if checksum changed
+    - Checksum recorded and compared to know if file changed

 ## Credits
 - Inspiration for this project: [mage](https://github.com/magefile/mage)